By Roger Cox, Editor

 The resort lodging consists of a cluster of seven white concrete towers rising from four to 10 stories and constructed in a halo around the Resort Center just behind the dunes lining the Gulf of Mexico beach.
 Their unprepossessing appearance is deceptive: The rooms themselves turn out to be very spacious—none smaller than a suite—with broad deep balconies or terraces and handsome interiors.
 The best have views of the beach; the rest overlook the lagoon or golf course.
 All have full kitchens, washer-dryers, and wired and wireless Internet access.

-The several dining options.
-The hotel at Islandside has Sands Pointe, which merges Florida, Mediterranean, and European culinary traditions (e.g., pan-seared black grouper, veal chop with mushroom sauce, Kansas City strip loin) from its perch overlooking the beach.
-There is also poolside dining at Barefoot's Bar & Grille and breakfast, lunch, and a weekly evening barbecue at Spike 'n Tees, which overlooks the Islandside golf course.
-Within Harbourside, the choices are Portofino Ristorante and Bar for northern Italian cuisine overlooking the marina, the Tavern and Whiskey Bar in the Harbourside golf clubhouse for farm-to-table fare, and Court 21 Café & Lounge at the Tennis Gardens, which serves light fare at breakfast and lunch.
+Several dining options are available ranging from formal to poolside casual.
+At The Resort you will find Sands Pointe, which merges Florida, Mediterranean, and European culinary traditions (e.g., pan-seared black grouper, veal chop with mushroom sauce, Kansas City strip loin) from its perch overlooking the pool and beach.
+There is also poolside and beachside service from Barefoot's Bar & Grille, and Spike 'n Tees, which overlooks the Islandside Links on Longboat golf course serves breakfast, lunch, and fresh fruit smoothies.
+Within Harbourside, the choices are Portofino Ristorante and Bar for northern Italian cuisine overlooking the marina and The Tavern & Whiskey Bar in the Harbourside golf clubhouse for farm-to-table fare.

 If you like the sound of the The Resort at Longboat Key Club, also check out: